Candida Martinelli's Italophile Site

 They all agree that Breem’s story is far superior to the Gladiator

-story, which is a miss-mash of old Hollywood Roman-Sandal movies.
-Wallace Breem's book covers 30
+story, which is mainly a mash-up of old Hollywood Roman-Swords-and-Sandals movies.
+Wallace Breem's book covers

 defends the Roman Empire from invasion by hordes from the North, and

-then the East under Roman General Stilicho (present day France from present day Germany) and is
+then the East under Roman General Stilicho (roughly present day France from present day Germany).
+Maximus is a perfect Roman

-shamed and shocked to see the poor state of Rome's famous legions.
+shamed to see the poor state of Rome's famous legions as the

-The winter invasions over the frozen Rhine River in 406-407 are often
+in the East.
+But the winter invasions by barbarian tribes over the frozen Rhine River in 406-407,

 reader reviews at both Amazon.com